-The Pembroke Welsh Corgi is a great house dog in the herding breed category.
+The Corgi is a great house dog in the herding breed category.
 They’re lively, affectionate, and athletic.
-If you’ve been considering this canine for a companion, you probably have a lot of questions among them being, do Pembroke Welsh Corgis Shed?
+If you’ve been considering this canine for a companion, you probably have a lot of questions among them being, do Corgis Shed?

-But before that deters you, let’s take a closer look at the breed and how to manage their coats to minimize shedding.
+But before that deters you, let’s take a closer look at how the Corgi’s coat evolved and how to manage their coat to minimize shedding.

 While the Corgi is small (under 30 pounds), it’s a working pup.
 You wouldn’t expect it but they are very agile and quick, which is why they were used for herding.